justinethier/husk-scheme/docs/Continuations.markdown

 This example illustrates many important points.
 By storing the continuation up in a variable we can use it later on in the program.
 In this case, it is used several times to add `2` to arbitrary expressions.
 A proper Scheme implementation allows a continuation to be invoked multiple times.
 We also see that a continuation may be captured at any point in the code, even while evaluating part of a larger expression.
 The linked article is brief and I recommend reading through for a more detailed explanation.

 ## Continuation Passing Style
-The [Portland Pattern Repository's Continuation Implementation](http://c2.com/cgi/wiki?ContinuationImplementation) page provides several possible approaches for implementing continuations.
+The [Portland Pattern Repository's Continuation Implementation](http://c2.com/cgi/wiki?ContinuationImplementation) wiki page provides several possible approaches for implementing continuations.
 One such approach is to write the Scheme 'runtime' using continuation passing style (CPS).

 In CPS, a function (b) is passed as a parameter to another function (a), with the intent that when (a) is finished it will pass control to (b).
 So (b) in essence becomes a future computation of (a).
 This is used extensively in modern programming - for instance, the node.js JavaScript framework allows one to pass a callback to an asynchronous function that is later executed once the asynchronous operation completes.